nitsanb/mbta-api/README.md

 - Build a UI, such as:
   - A mobile app.
   - Integration with Google Maps.
-- Support additonal transportation modes (e.g. Commuter Rail)
+- Support additional transportation modes (e.g. Commuter Rail)

 ## LLM Disclaimer